paulscherrerinstitute/gitutils/docs/faq.rst

 FAQ
 ###

+Gitutils can't find a group/project...
+    Gitutils have access only to the groups/projects that your token allows it to access.
+If your permissions are not valid to access certain groups, even though they might exist you will not be able to fork or merge.

 I cannot fork the requested repository...
     It is likely that you need to specify the group and project name in the following format::